-Students should give written notice of withdrawal to the success coach or the registrar to terminate their enrollment officially.
+Students should give written notice of withdrawal to the student services advisor or the registrar to terminate their enrollment officially.
 Students who do not give written notice will be withdrawn from courses when it is determined, by the university, that the student is no longer pursuing his or her educational objective.